vimc/montagu-config/backup.md

 # Backup and restore

-We can backup Montagu, orderly (outpack) and packit data from the production machine.
+We can backup Montagu, orderly (outpack) and packit data from the production2 machine.
 Data is backed up to annex2.
-We frequently want to restore from the backup to UAT (our dev testing machine) and to Science (the machine used for testing by VIMC science team, who often want a recent copy of Montagu DB and orderly reports to use away from production).
+We frequently want to restore from the backup to UAT (our dev testing machine) and to Science (the machine used for testing by VIMC science team, who often want a recent copy of Montagu DB and orderly reports to use away from production2).
-We have never needed to restore back onto production itself, but this should be possible in the case of disaster by following the same procedure (see [rebuild.md](./rebuild.md) for how we would rebuild a machine from scratch).
+We have never needed to restore back onto production2 itself, but this should be possible in the case of disaster by following the same procedure for the latest available backups (see [rebuild.md](./rebuild.md) for how we would rebuild a machine from scratch).

 In this document we describe:
 - How the backup and restore process works for each data store in Montagu